-The AquaDuck, AquaDunk, and AquaMouse are generally are in operation daily, but you’ll want to check the Daily Navigator or the Disney Cruise Line Navigator app to see the specific operating hours for the day.
-We’ve found that the lines (especially for the AquaDuck) can get long during a day at sea, but usually ease up later in the day.
+The AquaDuck, AquaDunk, and AquaMouse are generally in operation daily, but you’ll want to check the Daily Navigator or the Disney Cruise Line Navigator app to see the specific operating hours for the day.
+We’ve found that the lines (especially for the AquaDuck) can get long during a day at sea but usually ease up later in the day.

 On port days, the queues are often shorter, so if you are departing the ship later in the morning at your port of call, visit the AquaDuck, AquaDunk, or AquaMouse first.
-Typically each day, guests do line up right before the attraction opens for the day, which is another way to ride without a long line.
+Typically each day, guests line up right before the attraction opens for the day, which is another way to ride without a long line.

 During one day at sea on the Disney Fantasy, my family booked an afternoon excursion and our kids enjoyed spending the morning riding the AquaDuck over and over again.

-Like attractions at Walt Disney World, signs let you know how long you can expect the wait to be from various points of the queue.
+Like attractions at Walt Disney World, signs let you know how long you can expect the wait from various points of the queue.
 After riding it once, you’ll have a good idea of how fast the line moves.

-The AquaDunk
+AquaDunk

 While climbing the stairs to the top, you’ll see some storyboards showcasing the “history” of the AquaDunk.
 As the story goes, Donald’s nephews Huey, Dewey, and Louie helped create the design of the AquaDunk.
-The storyboards show that several prototypes were tested by Donald before the final version of the AquaDunk that guests can experience.
+The storyboards show that several prototypes were tested by Donald before arriving at the final version of the AquaDunk that guests can experience.

 After you reach the top, you’ll be guided into a clear capsule, where you’ll stand up vertically and cross your arms.
 Once in position, you’ll countdown to the exciting point when the bottom platform quickly opens, rapidly dropping you into the clear tube.
 The ride down is 212 feet (3 stories!) and goes by very quickly.